hashicorp/vagrant/website/docs/source/v2/boxes/format.html.md

 As you can see, the JSON document can describe multiple versions of a box, multiple providers, and can add/remove providers in different versions.

-This JSON file can be passed directly to `vagrant box add` and Vagrant will install the proper version of the box.
+This JSON file can be passed directly to `vagrant box add` from the local filesystem using a file path or via a URL, and Vagrant will install the proper version of the box.
 If multiple providers are available, Vagrant will ask what provider you want to use.